isomerpages/moe-bedokgreenpri/_about-us/General Information/General Information.md

 Uniform
 -------

-The school uniform is to be worn whenever a student comes to school and at all school-related activities including those held during school vacation or outside the school premises.
-Students are to wear the prescribed school uniform and modifications to the school uniform is not allowed.
+The school uniform is to be worn whenever a student comes to school and at all school-related activities including those held during school&nbsp;vacation or outside the school premises.&nbsp;Students are to wear the prescribed school uniform and modifications to the school uniform is not allowed.

 <u>School Uniform</u>